AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 -	Update a product for a specific local supplier

 ### Service Action Management
 The primary aim of the Retail Meta API is to allow Business Units to integrate directly with suppliers and enable the use of these suppliers in the checkout process.
-To this end, when a user enters checkout with a voucher from a local supplier, the Reward Gateway platform will call the Business Unit’s supplier endpoint, as configured through the Retail Meta API, to request the issuance of a voucher through that supplier.
+To this end, when a user enters checkout with a voucher from a local supplier, the Company platform will call the Business Unit’s supplier endpoint, as configured through the Retail Meta API, to request the issuance of a voucher through that supplier.
 Along with issuing vouchers, the Retail Meta API supports a number of different actions, known as services.
 Each service performs a specific action pertaining to a voucher.

 <table>
   <tr style="background-color: #1565C0";